 Lower maintenance interventions, quieter roads and a stronger sustainability story are highly relevant to local authorities.

-Better durability and improved long-term value are relevant to heavily used strategic routes.
+Better durability, improved long-term value and easier practical adoption are relevant to heavily used strategic routes.

 RARx supports a higher-value use for tyre-derived rubber, not just low-value recycling output.

-The combination of recycled content, resource efficiency and infrastructure performance is commercially attractive.
+The combination of recycled content, resource efficiency, infrastructure performance and reduced waste risk is commercially attractive.

 Multiple before/after examples and sound-reduction studies are included in the source material.